nitaybz/homebridge-switcher-platform/README.md

 ## Description

-The long waited plugin for the Switcher boiler/water-heater is here!<br>
+The long waited plugin for the Switcher accessories is here!<br>
 Easily discovers your device automatically without any prior steps needed.<br>
 **NO configuration needed, NO extraction of values or params, NO use of external scripts and method.**